jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

 layout: post
 title: Building Raspberry Pi Systems with Buildroot
 description: "Building customized systems for the Raspberry Pi using Buildroot"
-date: 2017-01-10 16:17:00
+date: 2017-01-10 16:28:00
 categories: rpi
 tags: [linux, rpi, buildroot, rpi3, qt5, pyqt, pyqt5]
 ---

 Some initial experiments with [Buildroot][buildroot] as an alternative to [Yocto][yocto] for building Linux systems for [Raspberry Pi][rpi-site] boards.

 In general I am not interested in building *desktop* like systems that support multiple GUI applications.
-The projects I work on typically have a single UI application usually running on a touchscreen display.
+The projects I work on typically have a single UI application running on a touchscreen display.

-I'm also involved in projects with no user interface at all or maybe just a remote interface like a web service.
+Or the projects have no user interface or maybe just a remote interface like a web service.
 For these projects I would like the ability to build very small systems.

 Another important feature is [Qt5][qt] support since so many of the projects I work on use it.
 And since I require only one UI application at a time, the Qt [EGLFS][qpa-eglfs] platform plugin is what I want to use.

-And finally, a build system not quite as heavy-weight as Yocto would be really nice, especially when assisting customers on setting up their internal systems.
+And finally, a build system not quite as heavy-weight as Yocto would be really nice, especially when assisting clients setting up their internal build systems.

 Some nice to have features are